pyratemp

 pyratemp uses Python-expressions [7] in its templates.

-So, if you want to use pyratemp for "untrusted" templates, you should make sure that it's not possible to break out.
+So, if you want to use pyratemp for "untrusted" templates, you should make sure that nothing bad can happen.
 There are different possible ways:

 • Approve that it's not possible to break out of the integrated "pseudo-sandbox".

-• Add a really sandboxed expression-evaluator, and use it instead of the TemplateEval class.
-This could even be done incrementally, by first writing a simple evaluator which only supports string-substitution, and then adding arithmetics and other functionality as needed.
+• Add a really sandboxed expression-evaluator, and use it instead of the EvalPseudoSandbox class.
+This could even be done incrementally, by first writing a simple evaluator which only supports string-substitution, and then adding comparisons, arithmetics and other functionality as needed.

 But since such a sandboxed evaluator would increase the complexity and probably would only support a subset of the Python-expressions, I did not write such an evaluator yet.

-[7]Note that there is a difference between Python-expressions (and eval()) and Python-statements (and exec()). pyratemp only uses eval. (see also: Expressions)
+[8]Note that there is a difference between Python-expressions (eval()) and Python-statements (exec()). pyratemp only uses eval. (see also: Expressions)

 [8]With unrestricted embedded python, bad things like accessing, reading and modifying parts of the system (open("/etc/passwd").read() or worse) would be possible.
 In addition to that, unrestricted code would also tempt the template-designer to break the model-view-separation.